What is biomimicry?

 All things that exist are made of the same basic patterns, and we can use those patterns to understand, interact with, and mimic nature, so that our homes, gardens, and lifestyles are more sustainable.

-The goal of today’s class is to become acquainted with the core set of patterns that make up all matter, on every scale of the known universe, and to explore ways we can mimic,understand, and adapt to those patterns on every scale of our permaculture design project.
+The goal of this article is to help you become acquainted also with the core set of patterns that make up all matter, on every scale of the known universe, and to explore ways we can mimic, understand, and adapt to those patterns on every scale of our permaculture design project.

 There are so many wonderful videos about this topic online already, so rather than make something repetitive, we’ve picked a few of our favorites to share.